Skip to main content

 Tip #6: Ski during lunchtime

 Maximize your time on the slopes by eating outside the busiest 12-1:30pm window.
 Grab an early or late lunch – or fuel up in the morning with one of our huge breakfast burritos from Base Lodge Provisions and grab a Tahoe Trail Bar for an afternoon snack.
 If you want something quick there is also grab-and-go cooler with tasty salads, sandwiches, and more right as you enter Base Lodge Provisions.
-The new Winter Kale Salad is delish!
+The Winter Kale Salad is delish!

 For more tips and frequently asked questions ask our new Virtual Penguin Pete (located in the chat on the bottom of our website) and read the FAQ pages (Visit FAQ / Lesson FAQ).